 Generating heat maps is an important step for our implementation.
-This takes the abstract data of shipping intensities over a route to data that can be visualized in the form of a heat map.
+This takes the abstract data of shipping intensities over a route to data that can be visualised in the form of a heat map.
 The process consists of three steps.

-First, SEL generates an unbounded raster of intensity values, This starts with a two-dimensional array of a size equal to the final output image initialized with 0 values.
+First, SEL generates an unbounded raster of intensity values.
+This starts with a two-dimensional array of a size equal to the final output image initialised with 0 values.
 For every route that was calculated the algorithm walks the edges that make up the route.
-We project the edge onto the raster using a line rasterization method (Bresenham 1965).
-Using this method every cell the edge crosses has the cell's value increased by the intensity of that route.
-The obtained rasterized data (Figure 1) contains very sharp results of the actual intensity values for each pixel on the simulated raster.
+We project the edge onto the raster using a line rasterisation method (Bresenham 1965).
+When we use this method, every cell the edge crosses has the cell's value increased by the intensity of that route.
+The rasterised data obtained (Figure 2) contains very sharp results of the actual intensity values for each pixel on the simulated raster.

-Figure 1: Unbounded intensity map
+Figure 2: Unbounded intensity map

 Second, SEL creates a raster mask defining what areas are inaccessible to each ship type.
-These images are either fully black or fully white, where all pixels covered by an unpassable restriction zone are white (Figure 2).
+These images are either fully black or fully white, where all pixels covered by an unpassable restriction zone are white (Figure 3).
 This mask serves a purpose in the next step, ensuring that we do not blur ship traffic over areas where ships are not allowed to go, for example over land.